jhnbyrn/951-KLR-PAGES/klr_boost_control_gain.md

 4 | gain for the proportional term
 5, 6, 7 | over all gain for the combined closed loop term

-When the map is read the value for the current rpm/throttle settings is stored in 6Bh.
+When this map is read, the value for the current rpm/throttle inputs is stored in __6Bh__.
 The way most of the map values are extracted is simply by bit masking, with rotation where necessary.
 For example, here's how the target boost filtering routine does it:

 ```
 0xdde mov  a,@r0		;r0=6B